attackgithub/devops-4-hackers/README.md

 ## How to install

-1. Clone this reposatory
+1. Clone this repository
 2. Install Vagrant
 3. Install Vmware Workstation/Fusion OR Virtualbox
-4. Modify Vagrent file to you needs
+4. Modify Vagrent file to your needs
-5. Profit
+5. Profit "vagrant up"

 ## Upcoming

 More operating systems
-Better documentation
+Better documentation - FULL guide.

 ## Links